 - Gravity Sucks: His ability also zigzags the trope in Space.
 Gravity affects him as long as he's just flying or after he hits something, but his speed boost makes him immune to gravity.

-- Jerkass: In Angry Birds Toons, Chuck is often depicted as a smug and arrogant ego-maniac.
-Sometimes this bites him in the end during several episodes.
+- Jerkass: In the animated shorts, Chuck is often depicted as a smug, selfish and arrogant egomaniac which sometimes bites him in the end.
+This trait seems to be downplayed in the movie however.

 - Jerk with a Heart of Gold: Despite his flaws, he genuinely cares about his friends and the safety of the eggs.